CaldasGSM/zson/readme.md

 |   "|   f|   o|   o|   "|
 ```

-to turn it into a native null terminated string all we have to do is put a null after the last `o` of the string.
+To turn it into a native null terminated string, all we have to do is put a null after the last `o` of the string.
-It come in handy that there is a byte already there with a `"` that we don't need. so we can just change the memory
+It comes in handy that, there is a byte already there with a `"` that we don't need. so we can just change the memory
 content to be :

 ```
 |0x01|0x02|0x03|0x04|0x05|
 |   "|   f|   o|   o|  \0|
 ```
-And return a pointer to the address `0x02`, that will point to a valid null terminated c string.
+And returning a pointer to the address `0x02`, will point to a valid null terminated c string.
-and since we are at it, there is a extra byte in the beginning of the string with another `"`
+And since we are at it, there is a extra byte in the beginning of the string with another `"`
 that as no purpose.
-We can use it to put a specific byte value to mark the beginning of a string.
+We can use it to put a specific byte value to "mark" the beginning of a string.
-So the actual data in memory will become something like
+So the actual data in memory will become something like:

 ```
 |0x01|0x02|0x03|0x04|0x05|
 | str|   f|   o|   o|  \0|
 ```
-Of course a string may need to be unescaped, but that works in our favour since it means it will occupy even less space.
+Of course a string may need to be unescaped, but that works in our favor since it means it will occupy even less space.
-Here is another example for the string `"foo\nbar"`
+Here is another example for the string `"foo\nbar"`:

 ```
         |0x01|0x02|0x03|0x04|0x05|0x06|0x07|0x08|0x09|0x0A|0x0B|0x0C|0x0D|0x0E|0x0F|